forlond/phpunit-testing-tools/docs/symfony_validator.md

 Use one of the following abstract test cases:

 - `AbstractValidatorTestCase` for general validation purposes.
-- `TestConstraintViolationList` to perform expectations to any `ConstraintViolationListInterface` instance.
+- `TestConstraintViolationList` to perform assertions to any `ConstraintViolationListInterface` instance.

 ## AbstractValidatorTestCase